sayan-embee/sentimentAnalysis/README.md

 ---

-## Sentiment Analysis App KT Documentation
+## Sentiment Analysis App Documentation

 ### Overview
 The Sentiment Analysis App analyzes audio data from .mp3 files using the Azure OpenAI Whisper model.
 The application processes user-uploaded audio files stored in Azure Blob Storage to extract the reason (motive of speakers), an audio summary, and an audio transcript.
 The analysis data is stored in a SQL Server database.